RidgeMaps/terms/index.md

 - App interaction patterns
 - Session duration
 - Device type and OS version
+- Device ID
 - Crash and stability information
 - Approximate user location (city and country) derived from the user's IP address

 #### IP-Address Handling (Google Analytics 4)
 Google Analytics 4 does not log or store full IP addresses by employing masking.
 For users located in the EU, IP data is processed solely to generate approximate location information (such as city and country) on servers within the EU.
 The IP address is then immediately discarded before any data is sent to other Analytics processing servers, which may be located outside the EU, including in the United States.
 At no point are full IP addresses retained, stored, or accessible to the developer.

-No personally identifiable information is stored or accessible to the developer.
+No direct personal identifiers, such as name, email address, or phone number, are stored or accessible to the developer.

 ---